-The School of Nursing is housed in the 35,000 square foot Storrs Hall completed in circa 1908 and a recently demolished 4,000 square foot modular building.
+The School of Nursing is housed in the 35,000 square foot Augustus Storrs Hall completed in circa 1908 and a recently demolished 4,000 square foot modular building.
 Earlier in the UCONN 2000 program, Storrs Hall underwent some renovation.
 This project provides for an addition to Storrs Hall to accommodate offices, classrooms and clinical simulation laboratories, as well as building envelope repairs and renovations for faculty offices in Storrs Hall.
 Construction renovations to the existing building were completed in August 2011.
-The construction of the addition is in progress with underground infrastructure complete and foundations and footings in process.
+The construction of the addition is in progress with the exterior envelope and internal systems underway.
 The addition is anticipated to be complete in 2012.